 A short time later, the detective walks into the station with Brooks in handcuffs and tells a female officer that he wishes to speak with their Chief (voiced by Joe Ochman).
 At that moment, the Lieutenant and another officer hide inside the Chief’s office and inform him that Blade is in the building.
 After Sakomizu kicks the door down, the Lieutenant fires his gun at him.
 Fortunately, Eric’s vampire make-up allows him to shield the detective from the bullets as he breaks his handcuffs and grabs the devious official before subduing the remaining felon with a single kick.
 He then shows Sakomizu the Lieutenant’s wrist, showing that he’s pledged his allegiance to Existence, even going as far as to hide crucial evidence in order to protect the devious group.
 Having now realized how his superior was able to get to the crime scenes before anyone else at a superior rate, the detective berates the traitorous lieutenant for his actions.
 Meanwhile, Blade interrogates the devious Chief for information.
 He then calmly, confidently and smugly tells them that they’re helping Existence out, since it’s not just crooked cops who’s assisting them.
 It’s also corrupt government officials and organized crime gangs that are helping the Existence towards their devious goals.
 After learning that the kidnapped women were given to the group in order to sustain the country’s protection, the scene ends with Sakomizu proceeding to punch the Chief for his actions and to know where the illegal immigrants are being held.

 Afterwards, Blade and the detective head off towards their destination.
-Eric lets him know that he withstood the lieutenant’s gunfire thanks to his body armor and the fact that silver bullets don’t work on him, while Sakomizu is mad at himself that one of his colleagues was working for Existence and yet he didn’t know it yet.
+Eric lets him know that he withstood the lieutenant’s gunfire thanks to his body armor and the fact that silver bullets don’t work on him, while Sakomizu is mad at himself that one of his colleagues was working for Existence and yet he didn’t know.

 A short time later, Blade and the detective arrive at the site.
 With Eric’s usual arsenal and Sakomizu now loaded with silver bullets in his handgun, they proceed to head down.
 Unbeknownst to them, Makoto has followed them as she prepares to get her revenge on Blade.